CharlotteEssajee/foodzone2/README.md

 7. Ask users to test your website, and adjust based on their feedback and any insights from Hotjar.
 8. Write a report documenting your project (template provided in this repository).
 9. Submit your report as a PDF and a link to both your Netlify deployment and your GitHub repo.

-## Level 2 Process (optional)

-1. You can try adding a sort, filter, or search to the blog posts page allowing users to find the blog post more easily that they’re looking for.
-2. Post the data from the contact form to WordPress so you have the details saved.
-3. Allow users to submit comments on a blog post, and post this data to WordPress